 Mary needed Elizabeth.
-Early in her pregnancy it must have seemed that all she had to go on were her hormones, feeling sick, and sensing something was different in her body.
+Early in her pregnancy, it must have seemed that all she had to go on were her hormones, feeling sick, and sensing something was different in her body.
 Am I really pregnant?
-Has God really made me to be the mother of the Messiah?
+Has God really made me be the mother of the Messiah?
 Was that really an angel?
 What will people say?
 I could be stoned to death as an adulteress!

-Publicly Mary felt she was wearing the Scarlet A for “Adulteress.”
+Publicly, Mary felt she was wearing the Scarlet A for “Adulteress.”
 This was Mary’s shame.
 She felt embarrassed and downcast — even though she had done no wrong.

 But Mary saw that the word God gave her in private about Elizabeth being miraculously pregnant in her old age was indeed fulfilled in public.
 Elizabeth was showing!
-Her baby in her womb was leaping in response to Mary’s voice!
+Elizabeth’s baby in her womb was leaping in response to Mary’s voice!

 Mary took heart from her cousin-mentor — her faith was strengthened and she was in-couraged.
 She sang with joy for all the world to hear: “My soul glorifies the Lord!”

 Elizabeth’s empathy cured Mary’s shame.
 God used it to show the strength of his arm of salvation to Mary, lifting up her self-esteem with his shining favor and lifting up all the lowly from all generations who trust in Christ (Luke 1:48-51).